isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

 The recommended workflow from NVIDIA is to use the above importers to convert the asset into its USD representation.
 Once the asset is in USD format, you can use the Omniverse Kit to edit the asset and export it to other file formats.
+Isaac Sim includes these importers by default.
+They can also be enabled manually in Omniverse Kit.

 An important note to use assets for large-scale simulation is to ensure that they are in `instanceable`_ format.
 This allows the asset to be efficiently loaded